JakubSramek1/JakubSramek1/readme.md

-# Pokud tě můj profil zaujal: 👇👇👇👇
+# If you are interested in my profile: 👇👇👇👇

-### 📫 Neváhej mne kontaktovat na email:  sramekvm@gmail.com
+### 📫 Contact me by email:  sramekvm@gmail.com